 More Wood Stoves, More COPD Cases?

 In 2015, an article in the Canadian Medical Association Journal suggested that an increase in cases of COPD may be due to an increased use of wood stoves.
 Dr. Kenneth Chapman, President of the Canadian Network for Respiratory Care and a professor of medicine at the University of Toronto stated:

 Tiny particulates, produced from combusting wood are dangerous, especially for people with pre-existing respiratory issues.
 It’s the same thing that’s harmful about tobacco smoke—minus the nicotine.
 There are volatile gases that you don’t want to inhale and can irritate the airway and lungs.

 A study of women hospitalized with COPD in Barcelona found “a strong association between wood or charcoal smoke exposure and chronic obstructive pulmonary disease, supporting its existence not only in developing countries, but also in European countries, such as Spain.

 Exposure to wood smoke, as well as to traffic pollution, has been linked to worsened allergic reactions.
 It is also associated with lower immune function.
 Animal studies have demonstrated that short-term, repeated exposure to wood smoke can compromise the lungs’ ability to fight off infections.

 It has been shown that patients without rheumatoid arthritis who have wood smoke-induced COPD have much higher rates of an antibody associated with rheumatoid arthritis than those who have tobacco-related COPD or healthy controls.
 This may suggest that wood smoke is also a risk factor for triggering autoimmune diseases.

 Wood Smoke and Heart Attacks

-As we mention on our Particle Pollution page, fine particle pollution can trigger heart attacks.
+As we mention on our Particle Pollution page, exposure to fine particle pollution is linked to heart attacks.